5t3ph/11ty-rocks/src/posts/new-features-upgrade-considerations-eleventy-version-2.md

 - **Layouts** - a change rebuilds any templates using that layout
 - **Collections** - adding or deleting a tag from a template will rebuild any related templates

+To make local dev even faster, you may wish to [opt-in to emulated passthrough file copying](https://www.11ty.dev/docs/copy/#emulate-passthrough-copy-during-serve) for faster local builds.
+Note that opting-in may have breaking behavior if you are copying through files that other processes depend on.
+For instance, maybe you are referencing a file for your serverless build or a plugin requires a precise and real file path from your final output.
+In that case, simply do not opt-in to this feature.

 A new command line flag of `--ignore-initial` will [run Eleventy without an initial build](https://www.11ty.dev/docs/usage/#ignore-initial-to-run-eleventy-without-an-initial-build).